-2020 has been exceptionally hard with COVID-19.
-Most, if not all, of the low income communities in Zambia have felt the effect of the pandemic and of the economic downturn in the country.
-Jobs have been lost and families are struggling to put food on the table.
+2020 was exceptionally hard with COVID-19.
+Most, if not all, of the low income communities in Zambia felt the effect of the pandemic and of the economic downturn in the country.
+Jobs were lost and families were struggling to put food on the table.

-In response to schools being closed during last year, Chance4all introduced "homework packages" to support the continued learning of Chance4all students in 7 subjects.
-The plan was to extend this service to the community schools in the event that schools would remain closed.
-We are very grateful that schools have reopened and so this programme has been halted.
+In response to schools being closed during the pandemic, Chance4all introduced "homework packages" to support the continued learning of Chance4all students in 7 subjects.

 At the beginning of the pandemic we began distributing emergency care packages to all the families of our sponsored students.
 These packages contained detergents, hand sanitizer and a 25 kg bag of Mealie-meal, the local staple food (Maize meal).
 Additionally we were able to purchase facial masks at a special rate from Lightfoot Zambia, a Lusaka based enterprise that is producing reusable and washable facial masks.